blainmorin/envir_law_data_cleaning/README.md

 ```

-When you write your script, you can assume that this master preamble will me run before your work is called.
+When you write your script, you can assume that this master preamble will run before your work is executed.

 ---